Year of entry 2024

 You do not have to submit a separate application for our Excellence Scholarships - you will be automatically considered when your course application is reviewed.

-This Masters degree prepares you to lead strategic innovation initiatives in a range of organisations.
-It is ideal for those seeking a managerial career in industries that have a fast pace of change and a high degree of creativity.
+From day one, we encourage you to think beyond your time at Leeds and reflect on a meaningful career.
+This Masters degree prepares you to lead strategic innovation initiatives in a range of organisations – ideal for those seeking a managerial career in fast-paced industries with a high degree of creativity.

-As a graduate of this course, you will be well-equipped with theoretical and practical knowledge, and have the necessary skills to lead innovation.
+As a graduate of this course, you’ll be well-equipped with theoretical and practical knowledge, and have the necessary skills to lead innovation.

 Our strong corporate links will help you to connect with leading global organisations involved in innovation management and understand the variety of exciting careers available to you.